This page describes Kubernetes' Pod object and its use in Google Kubernetes Engine.

 - In addition to, or instead of, setting a Pod's resources, you can specify resources for individual containers running in the Pod.
 If you only specify resources for the containers, the Pod's requests are the sum of the requests specified for the containers.
 If you specify both, the sum of requests for all containers must not exceed the Pod requests.

 It is strongly recommended that you configure requests for your Pods, based on the requirements of the actual workloads.
-For more information, refer to a Kubernetes best practices: Resource requests and limits on the GCP blog.
+For more information, refer to Kubernetes best practices: Resource requests and limits on the Google Cloud blog.

 By default, a Pod has no upper bound on the maximum amount of CPU or memory it can use on a node.
 You can set limits to control the amount of CPU or memory your Pod can use on a node.
 A limit is the maximum amount of CPU or memory that Kubernetes guarantees to a Pod.